-Students who are interested in working as a teacher in a public or accredited private school in grades 9-12 (K-12 for Art, Music, Physical Education and Birth - Grade 12 for Family and Consumer Sciences) should consider Secondary Education Certification.
-Secondary Education teachers must choose a content area to teach (Agriculture, Business, English, Math, Social Studies, etc) and can only teach in their content area.
+Students who are interested in working as a teacher in a public or accredited private school in grades 9-12 or K-12 for Art, Music, Physical Education and Family and Consumer Sciences should consider Secondary Education Certification.
+Secondary Education teachers must choose a content area to teach, and can only teach in their 9-12 or K-12 content area.
 Students with a bachelor's degree in a field closely related to an area of Secondary Education who wish to teach in a High School setting would choose this program.

 Students choosing Secondary Education certification may also add Middle School (grades 5-9) in the same content area.
-Post-bac students may add middle school by completing an additional 12 credit hours of middle school coursework, and Master of Arts in Teaching (MAT) students may add middle school for only 3 additional hours.
-For those with a related degree, it is typically faster to complete both Secondary and Middle School certification than to pursue the Middle School.
+Postbaccalaureate students may add middle school by completing an additional 11 credit hours of middle school coursework and by passing the Missouri Content Assessment (MoCA), and Master of Arts in Teaching (MAT) students may add middle school by passing the MoCA of the same 9-12 or K-12 content area.

 Master of Arts in Teaching (MAT) Program

-This program has now also been expanded to include students who have recently graduated with a Bachelor's Degree, but have decided to pursue teaching as a career.
-Students should have a minimum of two (2) years of work experience in their field before being considered for admission to the MAT program.
+This program has now also been expanded to include students who have recently graduated with a bachelor's Degree, but have decided to pursue teaching as a career.
+It is recommended that students should have a minimum of two (2) years of work experience in their field before being considered for admission to the MAT program.
 For these students without significant work experience in their field, additional content and teaching methodology coursework may be required.

-Since the MAT program is an "Accelerated" or "Alternative" route to certification, as defined by DESE, it is strictly sequenced and cannot be completed one course at a time while working full-time outside the field of education.
-However, this program WAS designed for those who desire to teach full-time in the high school setting on a Provisional Certificate while pursuing certification.
+Since the MAT program is an alternative route to certification, as defined by DESE, it is strictly sequenced and cannot be completed one course at a time while working full-time outside the field of education.
+However, this program IS designed for those who desire to teach full-time in the high school setting on a Provisional Certificate while pursuing certification.

 Since the MAT program has a competitive admissions policy and can only admit a certain number of students each summer, the following criteria are considered when selecting students for this program:

-- Those pursuing Secondary Education or K-12 certification (currently not available in Physical Education, Agriculture, or Technology Education)
+- Those pursuing Secondary Education, 9-12 or K-12 certification (currently not available in Agriculture, Art or Physical Education)

-- Those with a Bachelor's Degree in an area closely related to the area they wish to teach and have significant work experience in their field.
+- Those with a degree in an area closely related to the area they wish to teach.

-- Those with an Overall Cumulative GPA of at least 2.75 and a content area (the area you will be teaching) GPA of at least 2.50 (2.75 for Social Studies).
+- Those with an Overall Cumulative GPA of at least 2.75 and a content area (the area you will be teaching) GPA of at least 3.00.

 - Those who are interested in teaching in high need areas (preference is given to candidates pursuing math, science and foreign languages, but candidates in all certification areas are considered).